6 Steps That'll Help You Submit a Site to Google News

 4. Create a sitemap

 Google News doesn’t explicitly ban sites that don’t have sitemaps, but your job is simpler when you have one.
-A sitemap makes it easier for the search engines to crawl, index and categorize content, and this speeds up the process of getting your site in front of readers.
+A sitemap makes it easier for the search engines to crawl, index and categorize content, and this speeds up the process of getting your site submitted to Google and in front of readers.

 To get the full benefits of a sitemap, though, you need to follow the protocols to a tee.
 Only include the pages that feature original content—submitting syndicated content could get you banned.
 Also, limit the task to only the most recent news.
 Anything older than two days isn’t news anymore, and Google News will respond accordingly.